navami27/Nebula/README.md

 - A Conversational Image Recognition Chatbot leveraging Explainable AI capabilities for image description and analysis built using LlaVa and Vision Transformer , which has diverse use cases in medicine and the manufacturing industry for anomaly detection.
+# Quick Guide
+- Ensure that all requirements are installed
+- Clone the repository
+# Running the code
+-Run main1.py